mmallicoat/marshallmallicoat.com/content/kick-the-tires.rst

 Between jobs, I went on a road trip to Quebec.
 I figured Quebec was the closest thing to a foreign country that I could get to for $100.
-Passing thru Blandford, Mass., I saw a foreboding sign warning of “Low Flying Planes”.
+Passing through Blandford, Mass., I saw a foreboding sign warning of “Low Flying Planes”.

 If you found yourself naked on the side of a highway in, say, the